Students accused of sexual assault must be allowed to cross-examine accusers, courts say

 "If this practice would have been adopted in my case, I would have felt that the cards were stacked against me before I even had the chance to come forward.
 I probably still would have reported him, but I would have been an unstable emotional mess if I had to endure his questioning me in front of investigators.
 Which really would not have lended itself to my believability."

-But cross-examination is the best way to protect everyone's interest, said Deborah Gordon, the attorney in both of the U-M cases.
+But cross-examination is the best way to protect everyone's interest, said Deborah Gordon, an attorney who represents the accused in both of the Michigan cases.

-The difference here, she added, was that U-M, and other schools, are predisposed to believe the accuser.
+The difference here, she added, was that Michigan, and other schools, are predisposed to believe the accuser.

 "You have to be your own advocate," she said.
 "This is the only way you can do that."